-Tobacco and alcohol can reduce blood flow to parts of your body, which can make pain worse.
+Both tobacco and alcohol can reduce blood flow to parts of your body, which can make pain worse.
 Consider whether you can reduce your alcohol intake.
-If you smoke, you can find help to quit at www.nhsinform.scot/campaigns/quit-your-way-scotland
+If you smoke, you can find help to quit at quityourway.scot.uk.

 Sleep